Gamow shell model description of the radiative capture reaction $^8$Li$(n,\gamma)$$^9$Li: Discussion and results

 The differential cross-sections ${ d{ \sigma }_{ {J}_{f} } }/{ d{ \Omega }{ \gamma } }$ in (\ref{eq_rad_cap_partial_cross_section}) are calculated using the matrix elements of the electromagnetic operators between the antisymmetrized initial and final states of $^8$Li and $^9$Li, respectively~\cite{Fossez15,dong17,GSMbook}.
 The electromagnetic transitions connect the continuum states of $^9$Li with the final states, which are either bound ($J_f = {3/2}_1^-, {1/2}_1^-$) or resonance ($J_f = {5/2}_1^-$).
 For E1 transitions, we consider many-body composite continuum states coupled to $J_i = {1/2}^+, {3/2}^+, {5/2}^+, {7/2}^+$.
 For M1 and E2 transitions, the composite continuum states entering the reaction are coupled to $J_i = {{1/2}^-, 3/2}^-, {5/2}^-, {7/2}^-$.

 In the calculation of E1 and E2 electromagnetic transitions, effective charges are used.
-For the E1 transitions, the empirical value of the neutron effective charge is~\cite{Hornyak75,YKHo88}:
+For the E1 transitions, the empirical value of the effective charge is~\cite{Hornyak75,YKHo88}:

 where ${ Z }$ and ${ A }$ are the proton number and the total number of nucleons in the system formed by the target nucleus and the projectile.
-The theoretical value for low-energy neutron radiative capture reactions is obtained by imposing $f_{\rm E1} = 1$~\cite{Hornyak75,YKHo88}.
-However, certain studies of the neutron capture reactions in the valence capture model \cite{Lane1961,Allen1979} suggest a broader range of neutron effective charges with: $1 \leq f_{\rm E1} < 3$~\cite{YKHo88}.
+The theoretical value for low-energy neutron radiative capture reactions is obtained by imposing $f_{\rm E1} = 1$~\cite{Hornyak75,YKHo88}, which is the effective charge from the recoil effect of the center of mass.
+In the study of the low-energy neutron radiative capture reactions, the E1 strength is to a large extent decoupled from the giant dipole state, resulting in a very small core polarization correction~\cite{Lane1961,Allen1979}.
+So, for this reaction, only recoil effects of the center of mass remain.
+However, certain studies of the neutron capture reactions in the valence capture model suggest a broader range of neutron effective charges with: $1 \leq f_{\rm E1} < 3$~\cite{YKHo88}.
 In the following, if not mentioned otherwise, we will use the theoretical value of the effective neutron charge with $f_{\rm E1} = 1$.